lengfc09/lengfc09.github.io/_posts/2020-06-22-How_to_speak.md

 ## Tools

-### For teaching.
+### For teaching

-- Board – it’s got graphics, speed, target.
+- Board: it’s got graphics, speed, target.
 Watch your hands!
 Don’t hold them behind your back, it’s better to keep them straight and use for pointing at the board.

--
-- Props – use them in order to make your ideas visual.
+- Props: use them in order to make your ideas visual.
 Visual perception is the most effective way to interact with listeners.

 ## For Job Talk.
 Exposing, Slides

 - Don’t put too many words on a slide.
 Slides should just reflect what you’re saying, not the other way around.
 Pictures attracts attention and people start to wait for your explanation – use that tip.
--

 - Make slide as easy as you can – no title, no distracting pictures, frames, points and so on.

 - Do not use laser pointer – due to that you lose eye contact with the audience.
 Instead you can make the arrows just upon a slide.